leonbreedt/xmapper/README.txt

     - Slow-ass XML serialization (using hand-crafted XLinq generation though, *NOT* XmlSerializer), for when we need to debug.

-* Have the notion of an "identifier scope", within which objects with identifiers are indexed and retrievable via identifier.
-XXX: How,
+* Have the notion of an object index, within which objects with identifiers can index themselves via deserialization callbacks.

 NOTE: Since protobuf does not preserve object references within the message
       (it's a tree format), we'll use an ID scheme for this.
 An object wanting to